jackieallam/jackieallam/README.md

 - 👋 Hi, I’m @jackieallam
 - 👀 I’m interested in blockchain technologies
 - 🌱 I’m currently learning to write smart contracts with Solidity and JavaScript
-- 💞️ I’m looking to get hired as a Junior Developer
+- 💞️ I’m looking to get hired as a Junior Developer - willing to learn any languages/frameworks
 - 📫 You'll find my contact info on my website

 <!---